-Multiple Family Member Grant (\$250-\$750 per year)
+Multiple Family Member Grant

+(\$250-\$750 per year)

 This grant recognizes the increased financial burden of having more than one person in a family attending Bethany at the same time.
-(Multiple members include: father, mother, unmarried dependent children, and husband/wife if they are married prior to enrollment.)
+Multiple members include: father, mother, unmarried dependent children, and husband/wife if they are married prior to enrollment.
+After their initial year, recipients must maintain a 2.0 cumulative grade point average to remain eligible for this grant.